 Notices are posted at all entrances informing visitors of the school policy and all new members of staff receive a copy of the policy as part of their staff handbook.

-Should anyone wish to view the non-smoking policy, copies are available at the main reception.
+Should anyone wish to view the non-smoking policy, copies can be made available at the main reception.